vikassharma26/dominos-pizza-sales-analysis-powerbi/README.md

 ## Project Contents

 1. **Power BI Dashboard:**
-   - `dominos_pizza_sales_dashboard.pbix`: Power BI file containing the interactive dashboard.
+   - `dominoz analysis.pbix`: Power BI file containing the interactive dashboard.
-   - `dashboard_preview.png`: Preview image of the Power BI dashboard.
+   - `capture dominos.PNG`: Preview image of the Power BI dashboard.

 ## What We Did in Our Analysis